SteveBarnett/Remixing/_thinking/getting-in-and-out-of-the-way-of-happiness.md

 updated: 2024-12-16
 ---

+- Remember that **everyone has more suffering and less happiness than they want.**
+- **A good life is** rich and interesting, but **not always happy.**
+- **Recognise and accept unhappiness**, without identifying with it.
+- Recognise that **happiness and suffering** do, and can only, **co-exist.**
+- **Don’t cling to your own comfort.** Then problems become no problem.
+- (Be brave and insightful and) **Let go of your ideas of happiness.**
+- Interacting with strangers and having healthy habits can make us happy.

+## Gathered notes

+- Become more other-centred, more other-loving.
+Remember that everyone has more suffering and less happiness than they want.
+- Practice is not having a problem with having problems.
+Don’t cling to your own comfort and problems become no problem.
+- Every thing causes some problems.
+The thought that life shouldn’t be a struggle is painful, so we try to escape it.
+- Sadness is part of the human experience.
+A good life is rich and interesting, but not always happy.
+Our need to have everything go our way is the cause of a lot of suffering.
+- When you don’t notice it, you identify with, you become, the unhappiness.
+Recognise unhappiness, without trying to change it or fix it.
+Experience emotions fully, without separation or rejection, without adding anything.
+- We’re allowed to feel happy now, before the end of all our suffering.
+Suffering and happiness are not separate.
+Where there is no suffering, there can be no happiness, and vice versa.
+- Slowly, painfully, reconcile to life.
+Let problems support your practice, enhance your ability to respond appropriately.
+Use whatever happens as opportunity to wake up, to soften.
+- We make specific requirements for our happiness.
+If the conditions aren’t met, we can’t be happy. **We overlook opportunities for happiness that are already here.** **Let go of the belief that “this isn’t it.”**
+- Letting go can take a lot of courage, but once you let go happiness come quickly.
+It needs great insight and courage to release our ideas of happiness.
+But, once we can do that, freedom and happiness can come very easily.
+- **Thing that makes us happy (that can seem counter-intuitive): social relationships; interacting with strangers; having healthy habits.**

 ## Recognise happiness

 - We make specific requirements for our happiness.
 If the conditions aren’t met, we can’t be happy.